Azure/azure-signalr/README.md

 > Note:
 >
-> Make sure ASP.NET SignalR client version is using 2.4.0 or above.
+> Please make sure ASP.NET SignalR client version is using 2.4.0 or above.

 Package [Microsoft.Azure.SignalR.AspNet](https://www.nuget.org/packages/Microsoft.Azure.SignalR.AspNet) is the one to use when you are using [ASP.NET SignalR](https://github.com/SignalR/SignalR).
 If you are not familiar with ASP.NET SignalR yet, we recommend you to read [ASP.NET SignalR's documentation](https://docs.microsoft.com/en-us/aspnet/signalr/) first.